Head-Injury-Dataset/Doll-Head-Injury-Dataset/README.md

-These folders only contain samples from each class.
-The full dataset will be available online by 19/09/2024.
+These folders contain only samples from each class.
+The full dataset is available at the following link: https://drive.google.com/drive/folders/1c0VyBSmrEYbvCP5e7ZUHSq9U3-taeR3m?usp=sharing